CodingItWrong/codingitwrong.com/_posts/2023-12-04-marathon-infinity-lan.md

 ![The Mac OS 9 Chooser, with AppleShare selected and a file server named "Josh's TAM" showing in the list](/img/posts/marathon-lan/chooser-appleshare.png)

 Next you'll need one of the Marathon games installed on each machine.
-Bungie now has a [serial number generator](https://marathon.bungie.org/maraserialgen/) on their web site, so you can get a different serial number for each machine.
+There is a Marathon [serial number generator](https://marathon.bungie.org/maraserialgen/) that Bungie is not opposed to, so you can get a different serial number for each machine.
 I went with Marathon Infinity.

 ![The Marathon Serial Generator, with generated serial numbers blurred out](/img/posts/marathon-lan/serial-generator.jpg)